 It’s quite common for some elements of the Windows operating system to become corrupted.
 This is much less likely to be the case with a Mac.
 If the operating system is corrupted, it’s likely that you’ll notice some features which aren’t functioning correctly.
 It’s not that common though, for a corrupted operating system to cause a reduction in operating speed without other symptoms being present too.
 However, if your slowness isn’t being caused by an ageing hard drive, by too much clutter, or by malware or viruses, then there may indeed be an issue with the operating system.

 The only possible solution for a corrupt operating system is to reinstall it.
 Once again you can either erase the hard drive before doing so, or reinstall to the boot drive without erasing it first.

 So there you have four potential reasons why your computer may be running too slowly.
 I frequently work with slow computers and it’s always a pleasure to implement a solution which results in a radical performance improvement.
 If you have a slow computer in Brisbane, Logan or the Redlands, and you’d like to see it given a new lease of life, please don’t hesitate to get in touch.
-I’m here to help with slow computers and any number of other computer repair issues you might have.
+I cover a wide range of suburbs and I’m here to help with slow computers and any number of other computer repair issues you might have.

 If you'd like to learn even more, check out the following excellent articles -

 Reasons Why Your Computer is Slow by South Australia-based Peter Bowey Computer Services